 This vehicle has airbags.
 A rear seat is a safer place to secure a forward-facing child restraint.
-See Where to Put the Restraint on page 3-36.
+See Where to Put the Restraint $\Rightarrow$ 79.

 In addition, the vehicle has a passenger sensing system which is designed to turn off the front outboard passenger frontal airbag and passenger knee airbag under certain conditions.
-See Passenger Sensing System on page 3-23 and Passenger Airbag Status Indicator on page 5-15 for more information, including important safety information.
+See Passenger Sensing System ⇔ 68 and Passenger Airbag Status Indicator ⇔ 108 for more information, including important safety information.